jcraggs/fe-forum-concept/README.md

 │   │   ├── SingleCommentCard.jsx ->    induvidual comment card showing the contents of the comment
 │   │   ├── TopicQuery.jsx        ->    drop down select boxes to filter/sort topics
 │   │   ├── Topics.jsx            ->    page showing all articles from a particular topic
-│   │   ├── UpvoteArticle.jsx     ->    button for upvoting an article
+│   │   ├── UpvoteItem.jsx        ->    button for upvoting an article or comment
-│   │   ├── UpvoteComment.jsx     ->    button for downvoting an article
 │   │   ├── User.jsx              ->    page showing the user card and associated articles
 │   │   └── UserCard.jsx          ->    induvidual card showing the details of the user- name and avatar
 │   │